PayneLab/cptac/README.md

 pip install .
 ```

-If you want the package available within Jupyter, you should open a bash shell and do the following:
+If you want the package available within Jupyter, you can install it in your base conda environment.
+To do this, open a bash shell and do the following:
 ```
 conda activate
 cd /path/to/CPTAC